catbao/VOCA/README.md

 After starting the client and server, you can visit http://localhost:8081 in the browser.

-You can visit this [Google doc](https://docs.google.com/document/d/1m2XpsjZgl6FHwlQK4e0V0yEHNjHLk6hpAQYcat0Fq-k/edit?usp=sharing) to view instructions for using the system.
+You can visit this [google doc](https://docs.google.com/document/d/1m2XpsjZgl6FHwlQK4e0V0yEHNjHLk6hpAQYcat0Fq-k/edit?usp=sharing) to view instructions for using the system.